In the academic year 2023-2024 this course will take place online.

 - Be able to evaluate survey questions and a survey’s structure

 - Know where and how to find respondents

 Session 1: The methodology and design of a survey

 In the first session you will learn about the fundamental methodological aspects of a quantitative survey (in relation to other approaches and tools for data collection) as well as how a survey is designed for a particular research purpose.
 We will also discuss different ways of phrasing survey questions and how to avoid issues regarding validity, reliability, sensitivy, non-response and memory.

 Session 2: Collecting and preparing data

 The second session discusses the presentation / structure of a survey and how you can evaluate the clarity and functionality of a survey.
-We will also discuss how you can administer a survey (in particular with the program Qualtrics, which we will practice) and prepare collected data for further analysis.
+We will also discuss how you can administer a survey, in particular with the program Qualtrics.

 In the two sessions we will go through the full survey design process.
-Participants will be invited to develop a survey of their own, preferably for their own PhD project.
+Participants will be invited to develop a survey of their own, preferably for their own research.